-PLA3(5) Parc Afon Ewenni
+PLA3(4) Parc Afon Ewenni

 This is a mixed use development area that is currently predominantly an industrial estate.
-There is a development brief covering the area and a new masterplan is being produced and it is allocated for around 550 new homes, employment, bulky goods retail, community buildings and educational/training facilities.
+There is a development brief covering the area and a new masterplan is being produced and it is allocated for around 650 new homes, local retail, community buildings and educational/training facilities.
 The site has no constraints identified on the proposals map.